 Electricity is supplied to around 2,400 customers in 13 remote towns through the RAES State/Independent scheme, and to around 1,000 customers in the remote Aboriginal communities of Anangu Pitjantjatjara Yankunytjatjara (APY), Yalata on Aboriginal Lands Trust (ALT) and Oak Valley on Maralinga Tjarutja (MT) through the RAES Aboriginal Communities (AC) scheme.

 Stand-alone diesel and LPG generators supply electricity at most RAES sites.
 At Parachilna, however, the power stations include hybrid power generation using renewable generation options, for example solar, wind or batteries.
 Diesel generation is only used when renewable generation is not available or not supplying enough electricity to meet demand.
-At Marree, a hybrid generation system to provide a minimum of 70% renewable energy, will be built and operational by early 2019.

-Other RAES sites are being evaluated for the cost effectiveness of implementing renewable energy solutions such as solar or wind.
+Other RAES sites are being evaluated for the cost-effectiveness of implementing renewable energy solutions such as solar or wind.

 To learn more click here.